gramoli/gramoli.github.io/_posts/2026-05-08-securing-the-offchain-ecosystem-with-decentralisation.md

 #### Decentralisation is key
 LayerZero, as a protocol, did exactly what it was designed to do.
-The exploit was not a protocol-level bug; it was the consequence of an implementation choice — running a single-verifier configuration on a bridge securing nearly USD 300 million of user assets.
+The exploit was not a protocol-level bug; it was the consequence of an implementation choice, running a single-verifier configuration on a bridge securing nearly USD 300 million of user assets.
 Redbelly’s own LayerZero implementation uses three external DVN suppliers precisely so that no single point of failure exists.

 #### Composability and cross-chain reach come with risk that does not disappear by ignoring it
-If you want assets that move freely across many chains — the standard pitch for omnichain tokens and wrapped representations — you accept a structural exposure: somewhere in that flow there is a bridge, and bridges have been an important category of DeFi losses for years.
+If you want assets that move freely across many chains, the standard pitch for omnichain tokens and wrapped representations — you accept a structural exposure: somewhere in that flow there is a bridge, and bridges have been an important category of DeFi losses for years.
 The
 Kelp incident is yet another a reminder.
 Bridges that depend on shared off-chain infrastructures or hidden trust assumptions will keep being targeted, because the attackers are organised and well-resourced (this attack has been preliminarily attributed to North Korea’s Lazarus Group,